MatMoore/terraform-testing-examples/README.md

 Such tests actually deploy a terraform module and then verify the result.
 For example, you can verify that a service returns a 200 response.

+The goal of this repo is to evaluate some of the tools for unit testing infrastructure.
+See also [adopting_terraform_testing.md](./adopting_terraform_testing.md) for a checklist for actually adopting one of these tools into an existing delivery pipeline.

 ## Prerequisites

 Make sure [terraform](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform) is installed and available on the path.